 8. Works as a natural antibiotic to protect against bacterial diseases

-9. Helps to reduce itchy skin, flakiness, and dander
+9. Helps to reduce itchy skin, flakiness, and dry skin dander

 10. May help balance internal pH levels which can protect against disease